mssabuj/category-accordion-for-woocommerce/README.md

 == Installation ==

-1. Install as regular WordPress plugin.
+1. Install a regular WordPress plugin.
-2. Go your Pluings setting via WordPress Dashboard and activate it.
+2. Go to your Plugins setting via WordPress Dashboard and activate it.
 3. After activating the plugin, you will find the 'Category Accordion Widget WooCommerce' widget available in the Widgets section.<br />